 Scenario 1: Lawyer represents Client with personal injury claim who is in need of money for living expenses.
-Lawyer advises Client that Client may qualify for litigation funding and provides Client with a list of funders that Lawyer's clients have used.
-At Client's request, Lawyer reviews the agreement and explains its terms carefully, emphasizing that the interest rate on the loan is high, there is also a large administrative fee, and Client might be able to get a bank loan at a lower rate.
+Lawyer advises Client that she may qualify for litigation funding and provides Client with a list of funders that Lawyer's clients have used.
+The funder has an arrangement by which it pays the attorney \$500 for each referral.
+At Client's request, Lawyer reviews the agreement and explains its terms carefully, emphasizing that the interest rate on the loan is high, there is also a large administrative fee, and the client might be able to get a bank loan at a lower rate.
 Despite this advice, Client enters into the funding agreement.

 Scenario 2: Client, a company asserting a patent claim, is interested in litigation funding to avoid tying up its cash in legal fees.
 Lawyer has extensive experience with third-party funding and recommends a funder with which the firm has worked previously.
 Prior to agreeing to fund the case, Funder asks for a memo assessing the strengths of Client's case.
 Lawyer tells Funder that Lawyer will seek Client's consent to share this information.
 Lawyer advises Client there is some risk that sharing the memo could waive applicable privileges, that the risk is lessened if the information is communicated under a non-disclosure agreement ("NDA"), and that Client must also consider that Funder will probably not fund the case without receiving Lawyer's assessment of the strength of the claims.
 Client authorizes Lawyer to share the memo.
-Because of prior good experience with Lawyer, Funder agrees to fund Client's case (the Client, in turn, is responsible for paying Lawyer's legal fees).
-Lawyer is able to negotiate a better than standard deal for Client because of Lawyer's relationship with Funder.
+Because of prior good experience with Lawyer, Funder agrees to fund Client's case.
+Lawyer is able to negotiate a better than standard deal for client because of Lawyer's relationship with the funder.
 Under the terms of the deal, Funder funds a portion of Lawyer's fees (the Lawyer is on a partial contingency) and pays litigation expenses.
-Such funds are provided to Client, who in turn pays Lawyer.
 Funder has the right to cease funding if it disagrees with the direction of the litigation.
-The funding agreement also gives Funder the right to review and approve any change in counsel, which approval will not be unreasonably withheld.
-Over the course of the litigation, Funder's employees communicate regularly with Lawyer.
+The funding agreement also gives funder the right to review and approve any change in counsel, which approval will not be unreasonably withheld.
+Over the course of the litigation, funder's employees communicate regularly with Lawyer.
+Client does not actively participate in the litigation, instead leaving the case to its counsel to handle because Client is busy running its business.